An Uneventful Story

 An Uneventful Story (Nieciekawa historia) is a 1983 Polish film directed by Wojciech Jerzy Has, starring Gustaw Holoubek.
 The film is an adaptation of a short story by Anton Chekhov and tells the story of a professor of medicine who begins an affair with a young pupil.

 Plot

 Michal (Gustaw Holoubek) is a middle aged professor of medicine in a provincial town who is bored by the mundane and superficial nature of his life, friends and family.
-Katarzyna (Hanna Mikuc), a young woman returns to the town and the two have an affair.
+Katarzyna (Hanna Mikuć), a young woman returns to the town and the two have an affair.